MicrosoftDocs/Viva/Viva/topics/topic-experiences-topic-contributors.md

 ## Showcase knowledge and expertise with Viva Topics

-We all have unique expertise and insight that are valuable to our peers and making our knowledge accessible to anyone in the organization has always been challenging.
+We all have unique expertise and insight valuable to our peers.
+Making our knowledge accessible to everyone in the organization has always been challenging.
 Viva Topics makes it easy to share knowledge and make it accessible for colleagues when they need it.

 ![Image showing topic page on infopedia.](../media/knowledge-management/topics-infopedia-topic-page-tc.png)
 ![Image showing organization landing page.](../media/knowledge-management/topics-landing-page-tc.png)